tjtate/sparkpost-api-documentation/services/substitutions_reference.md

 {{ render_dynamic_content(dynamic_plain.my_plain_text_chunk) }}
 ```

 Finally, as a more realistic example, render_dynamic_content can also be used inside an 'each' loop.
+Full transmission json examples follow.

-A full transmission json example follows:
+SparkPost.com example:

 ```
 {